 If I want to get registered and licensed in Canada, I have to get my degree accredited by the CACB (costing somewhere in the realm of $1300 for them to review it).
 I'd have to provide a record of each class I took and prove that it fulfills a Canadian equivalent.
 I'd have to take 'make up' courses for anything they disagree with.
 Then, once I have gone through the internship process (gaining specific experience in specific areas) I'd have to take the registration exams and pay a licensing fee of some 7k a year (not counting insurance).

 Jed is doing this process right now - he's at a firm that will pay his testing and licensing fees and will mentor him throughout his internship.
 The process of going through the courses was harrowing, and we are still waiting to hear from the CACB whether he will have to take any additional courses. **Update - No additional courses necessary.

 In my opinion there are two types of students.

 The first group is made up of the kind of people who see only the positive side of everything and take everything as it is given to them, because 'everything is a learning experience.'
 They are buddies with the instructors.
 They are involved in setting up exhibitions and attend a lot of openings and seem to network very well.
 They get decent marks, or even really good marks.
 You often feel that their projects don't really make sense but possibly they are working on some higher mental level that you aren't able to access.
-Converting philosophy into architecture is one favourite pastime of this group.
+Converting philosophy into architecture is one favorite pastime of this group.

 People who have spent all their energy on doing well in school may find that it doesn't translate very easily into doing well professionally.

 In general, if you always produce work that is praised by your tutors and academics, you will have spent very little time developing your own design method.